ppola06/hello-world/README.md

 This is the code for the first week - is it?.
 Editing the code once more as practice at home.
+Editing again on Gitpod and trying to send them to Github.